 At most once – message is sent once and only once, neither the client nor broker takes any additional steps to ensure successful message delivery.

-At least once – clients retransmits data until acknowledgment is received.
+At least once – client retransmits data until acknowledgment is received.

 Exactly once – this case involves a two-way handshake to ensure a successful message has been transmitted successfully.